Omkar-Bhalekar/Wanderlust/README.md

 # 🌍 Wanderlust

-A full-stack travel listing web application where users can explore, create, and review travel destinations.
-Built with Node.js, Express, MongoDB, and EJS.
+A full-stack travel stay listing web application where users can explore, create, and review stays around the world — inspired by platforms like Airbnb.
+Built with Node.js, Express.js, MongoDB, and EJS.

 ---